skiffos/SkiffOS/README.md

 To customize the core environment, add another config that places a Dockerfile and any associated files in the root filesystem at /opt/skiff/coreenv/user

+You can also customize the core environment by placing a Dockerfile and any associated files on the persist partition at `skiff/coreenv`.

 Note that the `CMD` will be overridden.
 If you would like to specify a script to run on container start you can place it at /core-startup.sh in the container.

 Make sure `/core-startup.sh` actually exits as all connections into the container will be held until it finishes.